 At that AA meeting I heard some interesting things, and wanted to know more.
 Wanting to know more is what journalists do.
 Things always occur to me when I visit prison, or when I attended to civilian police academy, or learned how to shoot a gun.
 At AA it occurred to me that not drinking myself might give me some more insight into the nature of addiction and sobriety.
 I also thought my not drinking might create a new bond between me and loved ones who were struggling with substance abuse.

 I took a chip to see what it would feel like and made a commitment not to have a martini or a glass of wine—well, maybe not forever, but for three months or so.
 Call me shallow, I also thought I might lose some weight.
 For me it was like giving something up for Lent.
-Except it was in August, and it has lasted for a decade on August 25, 2018.
+Except it was in August, and it has lasted for 12 years on August 25, 2020.
 I wasn’t a heavy drinker, but sobriety opened my eyes to the benefits of a different kind of life.
 Personal research brought me and my family together and taught us a new way of communicating.
 I’d say that was a benefit I wasn’t expecting.

 Family members do sometimes attend AA meetings, but many have never been to one.
 For me, the encounter with AA led to an exploration of Al-Anon.
 There I learned a lot more about the addiction family dynamic and leading a healthier, happier life.
 And that’s how my passion for recovery education began.
 Years ago, I would not have dared to show the faces you see above because the principle of anonymity made coming out a no no. And there was the stigma.
 But not now.
 This is what recovery in a family looks like.
 Some 23 million Americans are in some form of recovery.
 We love and salute you all.